 If you are interested in supervising or certifying plumbing work, or submitting notices to the Plumbers' Licensing Board, you can apply for a plumbing contractor's licence(opens in a new tab) which may require further training.

-For further information on the licensing of plumbers in other Australian states and territories visit the Licence recognition website(opens in a new tab).
+For further information on the licensing of plumbers in other Australian states and territories visit the Trades Recognition Australia’s website(opens in a new tab).

 Refrigeration and airconditioning mechanic